Tom-PIT/Connected.Docs/en/Common/CodeLists/Countries.md

 Countries can be searched using the search bar on top of the page.
 To access and edit a particular country, click on the country name.

 The **Postal codes** button is displayed under the country name.
-By clicking oon the button, the user interface switches to the view for managing [Postal codes](.\PostalCodes.md) linked to the relevant country.
+Click the button, to manage [Postal codes](\PostalCodes.md) linked to the relevant country.

 ![List of countries](../Assets/CountriesList.png)

 ## Actions

-Click on the [**Action Button**](..) to carry out one of this actions:
+Click on the [**Action Button**](..) to carry out one of these actions:

 ### Import

 Use the **Import** action to upload or update a list of countries from an existing CSV file.
 In this way, the system enables a mass data import.

 ### New